This Calculation Actually

 Ever found yourself staring at a countdown clock, or maybe you're trying to figure out exactly how much time you have left before a massive project is due?
-In practice, you know the feeling.
-And that sounds like a decent chunk of time, right?
-Practically speaking, you have four days left.
+You have four days left.
+Day to day, you know the feeling.
+That sounds like a decent chunk of time, right?
 Plenty of room to get things done.

 But then you start doing the math in your head.
-Day to day, you start thinking about hours, then minutes, and suddenly, your brain feels a little fried.
+So naturally, you start thinking about hours, then minutes, and suddenly, your brain feels a little fried.
 You realize that time is much more granular than we usually give it credit for.

 If you're sitting there wondering exactly how many minutes are in 4 days, you've come to the right place.
 I've done the math so you don't have to.